S3 method for class 'ConservationProblem'

 This function might be useful for those interested in understanding

-as a mathematical problem.
-However, if the problem just needs to
+as a mathematical optimization problem.
+However, if x just needs to

-Please note that in nearly all cases, the default argument to
+Please note that in nearly all cases, the default value for

 have no effect on the problem.
 At worst, it may result in